Homepage 'de Luikerwaal' Magic Lanterns, various manufacturers

 Union Laterna Magica.

-Probably German.
 This magnificent lantern is probably from the early or mid 1800s.
 It's made of exuberant decorated tin, fixed with nails on the wooden parts inside; there are no screws or welds.
 On one side is written in capitals: "UNION LATERNA MAGICA - MUSTER SCHUTZ".
 This side shows also the head of an elk, probably a trade mark, On the hinged door there are some other writings, but they are difficult to read, anything like a patent number.
 'Musterschutz' means patent.

 The lantern measures 28 cm in height including the chimney, 9 cm wide and 18 cm long including the lens.